 Organisations in New Zealand seem to have missed some opportunities to encourage dialogue and discussions around ethics internally.
 Although 4 in 5 employees say that people in their organisation know what is expected of them in terms of ethical behaviour, they are less likely than the global average to say that their line manager explains the importance of honesty and ethics in the work they do and that issues of right and wrong are discussed in staff meetings.
 Furthermore, they are not as likely to say that in their organisation’s decisions about people are made fairly nor that their organisation disciplines employees who violate its ethical standards.
 This indicates that ethical leadership needs greater priority and further attention.

-Compared to 2021, employees in New Zealand are more likely to say that they are aware of their organisations providing each of the four building blocks of an ethics programme.
+Compared to 2021, employees in New Zealand are more likely to say that they are aware of their organisation providing each of four building blocks of an ethics programme.
 The biggest increase has been recorded in relation to receiving advice or having an information helpline about behaving ethically.
 Although awareness of advice and hotlines is still the least common of the four building blocks asked about, it is at the highest level ever recorded in this survey for New Zealand.

 Organisational culture